MStines007/today-is-the-day/README.md

 ## Usage

-Today is the Day! currently runs locally through a Rails server.
+Today is the Day! has been deployed!
+Try it out at https://today-is-the-day-flatiron-007.herokuapp.com/.

 ## Future

 Going forward we plan to continue refactoring the code, adding features and refining visual styling.
-Deployment is also coming.

 ## Authors

 Skylar Panuska and Matthew Stines

-## License

-Today is the Day! is MIT Licensed.
-See LICENSE for details.